Aliucord/plugins/spec/README.md

 # Spec

-Since this repo contains both legacy and react native plugins, they are split into two different folders.
+Since this repo contains both Kt and RN plugins, they are split into two different folders.

-Legacy (java/kotlin) spec can be found in [the legacy directory](legacy).
+The legacy (java/kotlin) spec can be found in [the legacy directory](legacy).\

-Modern (react native) spec can be found in [the modern directory](modern).
+The modern (react native) spec can be found in [the modern directory](modern).